Turki bin Nasser Al Saud: Controversy

 It was reported that Turki bin Nasser had allegedly received most from BAE's £60 m slush fund.
 It was further stated that he received at least £1 bn through an anonymous offshore company, Poseidon, that was linked to Lebanese politician Mohammad Safadi who had been finance minister of Lebanon since June 2011.
 His name was linked with allegations of under-the-counter commission deals in the £50 bn al Yamamah contracts, which began under the administration of Margaret Thatcher in the 1980s.
 Thereafter, in 2005, Prince Turki bin Nasser became the focal center of the related investigation carried out by the United Kingdom's Serious Fraud Office.

 Gardiner, the owner of a travel agency meeting the needs of BAE and its Saudi customers, declared that he had disbursed the money and much of it went to Turki bin Nasser, then-head of the Saudi Air Force and a major BAE customer.
 Other funds were also used indirectly for him, specifically for the honeymoon of Bandar bin Sultan’s daughter, Reema bint Bandar, who was formerly married to Prince Turki's son Faisal bin Turki.
 It is further argued that Prince Turki's daughter was given a wedding video whose production cost BAE almost 200,000 pounds.
 One of the other allegations was that the wife of Prince Turki bin Nasser, Noura bint Sultan, was alleged to have received a 170,000 pound Rolls-Royce as a birthday present, flown out to Saudi Arabia in a cargo plane chartered by BAE.
 Another was about the arrangement of a 2 million pound three-month holiday for him and his family.

 Turki bin Nasser was also mentioned in the Panama Papers due to his relation to HoneyBee Assets Limited.

 Arrest

 On 4 November 2017, Turki bin Nasser Al Saud was arrested in a corruption crackdown conducted by a newly established royal anti-corruption committee.
 In January 2018, he was released.

 Personal life

 Turki bin Nasser married Noura bint Sultan, daughter of Prince Sultan bin Abdulaziz.
 He had two sons and five daughters with Noura.
 Turki bin Nasser also had five other sons.

 His eldest son is Faisal bin Turki.
 His daughter, Areej bint Turki, opened an iCafe, Areej art cafe, in Riyadh in late May 2012.
-Another daughter, Lama bint Turki, is an amateur jumper representing Saudi Arabia.
+Another daughter, Lama bint Turki, is an amateur equestrian jumper representing Saudi Arabia.